BeefyAndTheDucks/XMLSharp/XMLSharpCompiler/Syntax.md

 RETURN_TYPE RETURN_VARIABLE_NAME = VARIABLE_NAME.METHOD_NAME(METHOD_PARAMETERS);
 ```

-Function overloading is not possible, just give it a separate name.
-Although, if I get enough begging I might implement overloading in the future.
+Function overloading is not possible, give it a separate name.
+Although, if I get enough begging, I might implement overloading in the future.

-Constructors for classes is identical to creating methods, except you omit `NAME` and `RET_TYPE`.
+Constructors for classes are identical to creating methods, except you omit `NAME` and `RET_TYPE`.
 For example:

 ```
 class SOME_CLASS {